 How it has something to do with the different phases of their life

-In addition, there are also some studies which say that increased levels of estrogen and progesterone actually promote growth of disease-causing bacteria.
+In addition, there are also some studies which say that increased levels of estrogen and progesterone actually promote a growth of disease-causing bacteria.
 As a result, the gums become easily swollen.

 The following conditions are some of the instances where women’s hormones go out of whack, causing them to be more susceptible to periodontal disease.

-In some cases, the salivary glands may also become swollen, while the tongue and the inside of the cheek may develop painful sores.
+In some cases, the salivary glands may also become swollen.
+While the tongue and the inside of the cheek may develop painful sores.
 Some women, though, don’t experience any changes at all.
 But for those who experience any discomfort, your dentist may recommend cleaning, topical anesthetics, or other special treatments to provide some relief.

-Pregnancy has long been suggested by numerous studies as a possible risk factor for periodontal disease, as it causes hormone levels to rise considerably.
+Pregnancy has long been suggested by numerous studies as a possible risk factor for periodontal gum disease, as it causes hormone levels to rise considerably.
 Gingivitis is present during the second month of pregnancy up to the eighth month, and it starts to wane during the ninth month.

 To control the disease, your dentist may prescribe more frequent cleaning visits especially during the second trimester or early third trimester.
 Sometimes, an overgrowth of tissue called “pregnancy tumor” may show up during the second trimester.

 Every phase of a woman’s life brings about many changes, some of which are good while others are not-so-good.
 Such changes may include ones that affect your oral health.

-If you start to see of feel any changes that you think may be related to any of the conditions above, talk to your dentist or periodontist.
+If you start to see or feel any changes that you think may be related to any of the conditions above, talk to your dentist or periodontist.
 They will be happy more than happy to address any concerns you have regarding your oral health.